jackielii/jackieli.dev/content/posts/grpc-web-istio.md

 `gateway:443` -> `pod sidecar` -> `app`

-This obviously has 2 issues:
+This has a few issues:

 1. We're adding an extra open port to outside world: more attacking surface
 2. The new grpc only port doesn't have TLS or needs a separate TLS config
+3. We added a sidecar pod for every grpc service that we want to expose as
+   GRPC-Web: wasted resources when we don't need service mesh

 This is definitely not right when evnoy supports the use case so well, but why does it feels so difficult on Istio's side?